 Stage | Plan |

 Welcome to the Knowledge group direction page!
 Knowledge group is in the Plan Stage of GitLab and contains the Wiki, Pages, Markdown, and Text Editors categories.
-Knowledge Group also manages the development of GitLab Query Language.
-GLQL is currently only available as a prototype internally.
+Knowledge Group also manages the development of GitLab Query Language (GLQL).
 These categories, and GLQL, fall within the knowledge management (KM) market as defined by Gartner.
 The focus of KM is to provide visibility and access to a flow of information across a variety of operations, enabling collaboration that has traditionally existed in silos.
 Commonly used products in the KM market include GitLab, Confluence, and Notion.

-If you have feedback related to Knowledge group please comment and contribute in the following linked issues, or create a new issue if you find none fit your criteria.
+If you have feedback related to Knowledge Group please comment and/or contribute in these issues, or create a new issue if you find none fit your criteria.
 Make sure to tag @mmacfarlane

 , Product Manager for Knowledge group, so he can read and respond to your comment.
 Sharing your feedback via issues is the one of the best ways to contribute to our strategy and vision!

 Pages: Our vision for Pages is to provide an experience that guides and supports users to host static assets on the web, regardless of their level of development experience.
-At the moment we are working on one major customer request, GitLab Pages Multiple Deployments General Availability, which will further enable us to provide the aforementioned experience.
+At the moment we are working on one major customer request, GitLab Pages Parallel Deployments, which will further enable us to provide the aforementioned experience.
 We are already evaluating future opportunities around improving the experience of creating and configuring Pages sites and making content management and collaboration easier for non-developer personas.
 Two ideas include User Authentication and Authorization and Offering Audit Logs.

-Text Editors and Markdown: We are primarily focused on creating feature parity between the Rich Text Editor and Plain Text Editor via introducing the Rich Text Editor across more areas of GitLab.
-We're confident creating feature parity will improve accessibility and allow users who traditionally feel GitLab is too technical a better opportunity to contribute.
+Text Editors and Markdown: We are primarily focused on creating location parity between the Rich Text Editor and Plain Text Editor via introducing the Rich Text Editor across more areas of GitLab.
+We're confident creating location parity will improve accessibility and allow users who traditionally feel GitLab is too technical a better opportunity to contribute.
 We are also continuously focusing on advanced editing and performance stabilization.

 Wiki: The Wiki is an important part of the Agile Planning workflow.
 The Wiki was in stable maintenance mode for much of FY23 and early FY24.
 We've recently enhanced the Wiki to include a print PDF feature and introduced the rich text editor within it.
 In 16.10 we also introduced templates in the Wiki.
 We hope to leverage the JTBD we've identified for the category to create a solution that effectively compliments our Agile Planning offering.